smashdevcode/developing-aspnet-on-macosx/README.md

 * Using OmniSharp for Development
 * Using Yeoman to generate an ASP.NET project

-## TODO

-1. Review the installation instructions and make sure that they still work for the latest version of ASP.NET
-1. Show some of the KVM commands and why you would use them
-1. Show how to run the ASP.NET samples
-1. Show where packages are kept
-1. Try the various ASP.NET Yeoman templates (i.e. controllers, views, etc.)

-## Random Notes

-1. Had to install Grunt in order for the `kpm restore` to work on the ASP.NET Yeoman project
-1. Had to increase the max open file limits [http://docs.basho.com/riak/latest/ops/tuning/open-files-limit/](http://docs.basho.com/riak/latest/ops/tuning/open-files-limit/)
- 1. After creating those configuration files, I had to then restart
- 1. Then the user file limits were change (confirmed by running command `ulimit -a`)

 ## Quick ASP.NET 5 Overview

 See [http://gunnarpeipman.com/2014/10/asp-net-5-what-are-kre-kvm-kpm/](http://gunnarpeipman.com/2014/10/asp-net-5-what-are-kre-kvm-kpm/)